Cephus attorney says UW doesn't want football player back

 MADISON, Wis.
 (AP) — University of Wisconsin-Madison officials are sending a "clear message" they don't want former Badgers wide receiver Quintez Cephus to return despite his acquittal in a sexual assault case, his attorney said Monday.

-Cephus' attorney Stephen Meyer said Monday that discussions with the university have collapsed.
-University spokeswoman Meredith McGlone said Monday she couldn't comment due to privacy rules.
+Cephus' attorney, Stephen Meyer, said Monday that discussions with the university have collapsed.
+But the university, in a statement posted on its website, said Meyer was "false" and no decision has been made.

+The university is gathering all relevant court records and will review the Cephus petition "as quickly as possible" once all the information is in hand, the school said.

+The university also noted that students are held to a different standard under its code of conduct and may be found in violation even if what they did isn't found to be criminal.

-Badgers football head coach Paul Chryst said last week that he would love to have Cephus return to the team, if that's what's best for him.
+Badgers head football coach Paul Chryst said last week that he would love to have Cephus return to the team, if that's what's best for him.
 Cephus and current Badger players planned a news conference Monday to plead his case.

-Players have sent a letter supporting Cephus to UW-Madison Chancellor Rebecca Blank, Meyer said.
+Seven players, including Heisman Trophy contender and running back Jonathan Taylor and quarterback Jack Coan, sent a letter supporting Cephus to UW-Madison Chancellor Rebecca Black, the Board of Regents and the UW System president urging that he be allowed back in school.

-"We're just asking her to do the right thing and listen to what the jury says," Meyer said.
+"Please do what is fair," they wrote in the letter, which Cephus' attorney released on Monday.
+"Clear Quintez's name and reconsider the punishment of a person, one of your students, who was found not guilty of what he was accused of."

 The women testified at trial that Cephus sexually assaulted them on the same night in April 2018 and they were too drunk to consent to sex.
 Cephus testified that the sex was consensual and was arranged by one of his accusers.